 So you’ve been committed to stand trial in the District or Supreme Court.

-The following is a basic guide to the main steps in a District or Supreme Court trial.
+Here’s a basic guide to the main steps in a District or Supreme Court trial.

 The first step is called ‘arraignment’.